-To make changes easier all building wiring is terminated on punch down blocks.
+To make changes easier all building wiring is terminated on 66 style punch down blocks.
 Cross-connect wire is a single twisted pair used to interconnect building wiring.
 This makes it easy to rearrange wiring by adding and removing cross-connects.
 Test jacks connected to each line allow a test phone to be conveniently plugged in during troubleshooting.
 The test jacks are different than the ones in the NID in that connecting a phone does not disconnect downstream wiring.

-A wall phone is permanently mounted in wiring closet, with a RJ11 corded plug.
+An old style Western Electric wall phone is permanently mounted in wiring closet, with a RJ11 corded plug.
 This allows test phone to be plugged into the CPE test jacks or directly into the NID.
 Having phone permanently located in wiring closet insures it is available when needed.